elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 Stock price is currently $20.
 In three months it will either be $22 or $18.
 Suppose call option has strike price 1.

-- Delta: Shares for every options shorted
+- Delta: shares long for every options shorted
 - Value of the portfolio when short a call:
 - `20 * delta - f` where f is the value of the option
 - At 22, `22 * delta - 1`